Bio:

 She currently serves as a member of the Electoral College for Expatriates for the Kingdom of the Netherlands for the Labor Party (PvdA).
 In the 2023-2024 academic year, she served as the Graduate Student Chair for the University of Washington International Security Colloquium (UWISC).

 From February 2017-September 2018, Jessica worked as a Junior Researcher at the Institute for Security and Global Affairs at Leiden University.
-In the past, she worked as an intelligence analyst embedded at Amazon.
+In the past, she also worked as an intelligence analyst embedded at Amazon.